PathologyDataScience/triteia/README.md

 simple-triton is tested with [Triton version 24.12](https://github.com/triton-inference-server/server/releases/tag/v2.53.0).

-Download and launch the Triton Docker container from the NVIDIA GPU Cloud (NGC)
+Download and launch the Triton Docker container from the NVIDIA GPU Cloud (NGC).
+You should be inside of this directory (simple_triton).
 ```
 docker run \
   --gpus=all \